sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ### Never write functions longer than…

-Googling “how long should be my functions” reveals all kinds of random numbers, such as [one or two screenfuls](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#functions) on an 80×24 characters terminal, [half-a-dozen lines](https://martinfowler.com/bliki/FunctionLength.html), 10 lines, 20 lines, 60 lines, and so on, and so forth.
+Googling “how long should be my functions” reveals all kinds of random numbers, such as [one or two screenfuls](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#functions) on an 80×24 characters terminal, [half-a-dozen lines](https://martinfowler.com/bliki/FunctionLength.html), 10 lines, 20 lines, 60 lines, and so on and so forth.

 I> We talk about measuring code dimensions in the [Lint your code](#linting) chapter.